 MacART’s founder, Dr. Stelios Georgiades, serves on both federal and provincial advisory committees about Autism supports/service funding.
 Along with the wide-ranging expertise of its many autism experts, MacART is set to act as a highly credible source of evidence-based information to influence and inform public policy about the provision and funding of autism diagnosis, services, and family supports.

-MacART will continue to find ways to collaborate with policymakers to both learn more about the policymaking process, and to contribute our expertise and knowledge to inform policymaking, in order to advance Autism care through meaningful research.
+MacART will continue to find ways to collaborate with policymakers to both learn more about the policymaking process, and to contribute our expertise and knowledge to inform policymaking, in order to advance autism policy and practice through meaningful research.

 On September 26, 2024, the Government of Canada announced the launch of the Framework for Autism in Canada and Canada’s Autism Strategy, marking a significant step forward in addressing the needs of Autistic individuals and their families across the country.
 This comprehensive strategy has been developed in collaboration with Autistic people, their families, caregivers, and